Looking for a poodle rescue in Florida? You may not be alone in your search.

 Founded in 1999, the Standard Poodle Rescue was started to provide a safe haven for standard poodles whose owners, for a variety of reasons, must give up their dogs.
 Their goal is to provide an alternative to dogs being dumped at the local animal shelter.

 Most of their potential adopters have a Standard Poodle, have always wanted one, or have had one in the past.
-They are very familiar with the expense and time necessary to care for a poodle.
+They should be very familiar with the expense and time necessary to care for a poodle.

 The Standard Poodle Rescue works closely with shelters, other rescue organizations, veterinarians, individuals, and breeders to care for and place poodles in the appropriate home.